Learning Disabilities: Most Popular Articles

 Dyslexia is a reading and language disorder.
 Learn basic information about dyslexia.
 Find out how dyslexia affects reading, writing, and language skills.
 Fine tips and resources to help your child with dyslexia.

-Learn the definition of accommodation.
+Learn the definition of communication dissonance.